Plane with 6 people on board crashes in Lafayette near Walmart

-A twin-engine plane with six passengers on board crashed in Louisiana on Saturday morning, about a mile from Lafayette airport, police told Fox News.
+At least five people were killed with a twin-engine plane with six people on board crashed in Louisiana on Saturday morning, local media reported.

+Lafayette Fire Chief Robert Benoit confirmed to KLFY that there were five fatalities at the scene and one survivor.

+He said at least three people not affiliated with the plane were transported to the hospital.
+Their conditions were not immediately known.

-The plane crashed near a Walmart and U.S. Post Office at the intersection of Verot School Road and Feu Follet, local media reported.
+The plane crashed in a parking lot near a Walmart and U.S. Post Office building in Lafayette, at the intersection of Verot School Road and Feu Follet.

 Lafayette Police Lt.
-Scott Morgan told Fox News the incident took place at 9:22 a.m. local time.
+Scott Morgan told Fox News the incident took place at 9:22 a.m. local time after the aircraft departed from Lafayette Regional Airport.

-“We know it came down in a parking lot,” he said, adding that it had taken off from Lafayette Regional Airport.

-Additional information about casualties was not immediately available, however, Morgan said he doesn’t believe there were any injuries on the ground.
+Benoit told reporters the aircraft was an eight-passenger plane.
+He said they are awaiting federal investigators before releasing more information.

+Acadian Ambulance said on Twitter that they transported two patients to local hospitals in unknown condition.

 Local media reported eyewitnesses saying the plane may have hit a powerline before the crash.
 The impact blew out some of the windows of the post office.